dfgordon/tree-sitter-turbowave/README.md

 2. Install the parser library in your project directory using `npm install tree-sitter-turbowave`

-3. As a test you can try the example Python script below.
+3. As a test you can try the example Python script below (use pip to install the tree-sitter module)

 ## Sample Python Parsing script